William Morrant Baker

 William Morrant Baker (20 October 1839, Andover, Hampshire, England – 3 October 1896, Pulborough, Sussex) was an English physician and surgeon.
 He first described the condition now known as Baker's cyst.

 Life

 William Morrant Baker was the son of a solicitor in the Hampshire town of Andover.
 He was apprenticed to the local surgeon, Mr. Payne.
 In 1858 he entered St. Bartholomew's Hospital Medical School in London and qualified in 1861.

 Baker became Sir James Paget's assistant for many years.
 From 1869 until 1885, he was lecturer in general anatomy and physiology at St. Bartholomew's Hospital.
 He was elected an assistant surgeon to the hospital in 1871 and a surgeon in 1882.
-He resigned his post as surgeon in 1892 due to his own locomotor ataxia condition.
+He resigned his post as surgeon in 1892 due to his locomotor ataxia.
 He was then appointed a governor of the hospital.

 Baker was also surgeon, later consultant surgeon, to the Evelina Children's Hospital, London and was examinator of general anatomy and physiology at the Royal College of Surgeons.